 Students will take 4 core classes and choose 1 elective from a wide range of classes, including those in Architecture, Landscape Architecture, Sustainability, Business, Economics, Political Science and Public Policy.
 The syllabus for the 4 core classes is below in the PDF format.
 Scroll down.

-Furthermore, students who complete the minor will have a head start in pursuing a Masters of Real Estate Development: 9 credits for the Master’s will already be satisfied.
+Furthermore, students who complete the minor will have a head start in pursuing a Masters of Real Estate Development.
+They will not have to take any of the additional 9 credits that are required of applicants who come to the program without a real estate undergraduate degree (or minor from UMD).

 The minor will be of particular interest to students with interests in careers related to real estate and the built environment, such as architecture, business, construction management, civil engineering, historic preservation, local government, non-profit housing, public-private partnerships, landscape architecture, urban planning or related entrepreneurial ventures.